-In 2023 and 2022, the fees paid to Ernst & Young, S.L. for the audit of the financial statements amounted to EUR 25,000 and EUR 20,000, respectively.
+In 2024 and 2023, the fees paid to Ernst & Young, S.L. for the audit of the financial statements amounted to EUR 25,000 in both years.
 These fees are included under "Other operating expenses - External services - Independent professional services" in the income statement.
 Ernst & Young, S.L. did not provide any services other than auditing.